hacks-guide/Guide_Vita/docs/installing-h-encore.md

 1. Launch the Content Manager application on your device
 1. Tap "Copy Content"
     + If your device is already connected to your computer via USB, you can skip to [Section II - h-encore Transfer](#section-ii-h-encore-transfer)
+    + Do not install the *Sony Content Manager Assistant* on your computer when prompted and uninstall it if you already installed it previously
     + If your device is not detected over USB, install [QcmaDriver_winusb](https://github.com/soarqin/finalhe/releases/download/v1.91/QcmaDriver_winusb.exe) and try again
 1. Tap "PC"
 1. Select the method you wish to use to connect to finalhe